 I’ll update this section if I get any more information from the authorities or any of the citizenship specialists I’ve been communicating with.

 Finally, I should not tear into the aforementioned official who works in the Office for Foreigners in Gdańsk.
 I didn’t explicitly state that I obtained Polish citizenship through descent.

 First of all, I must stress that a foreigner does not acquire Polish citizenship after marrying a Polish citizen.
 Getting married to a person who has Polish citizenship never automatically grants it to the spouse of that person.

 This post should have proved that a foreign official applying for Polish citizenship through marriage should have the patience of a saint when it comes to the application processing times for both a temporary and permanent residence permit.

-Still, I’m sure that the bureaucracy is a lot worse in many other European countries.
-Moreover, shudder at the thought of having to live in Poland for a number of years in order to acquire Polish citizenship through marriage, there aren’t many safer and more beautiful European countries to live in than Poland.
+Still, I’m sure that the bureaucracy is a lot worse in other European countries.
+Moreover, although you may shudder at the thought of having to live in Poland for a number of years in order to acquire Polish citizenship through marriage, there aren’t many safer and more beautiful European countries to live in than Poland.